osilander/203.311/Week6/Week6.md

 plot.phylo(my.tree)
 ```

-Fiunally, take a look at the `ape` `plot.phylo` function.
+Finally, take a look at the `ape` `plot.phylo` function.
 How can you change the appearance of the tree?
 Can you make a prettier tree?